rehanmulani585-oss/student-management-system-c/README.md

 * Easy to use
 * Saves time
 * Permanent data storage
+* Organized student records
+* Reduces manual work
 * Easy searching and updating
-* Reduces manual work

 ---

 ## Limitations of Project

 * Console-based interface only
+* No login/security system
 * No database connectivity
-* No login/security system
-* Limited graphical features
+* Basic user interface